gyreyirisansah/easy-vote/README.md

 - Ensure the user details used exist in the Db.
 - Also ensure that the you add assign an admin and run as an admin.
 - If runing the test for the second time ensure to change the poll title.
 App does not allow polls with the exact same name.

+# Final Note:
+We have committed the .evn file as part of this project for testing purposes.